-In this blog post, I have put together a few resources than should be able to help you improve the way you talk about yourself and what you do.
-They are from fantastic people from various business backgrounds.
+In this blog post, I have put together videos and checklists that should be able to help you improve the way you talk about yourself and what you do.

 "The number one mistake I see founders making is they can't explain what their business does."

 "The best founders can explain in 1 or 2 sentences exactly what their business does."